alessandro-maccario/alessandro-maccario.github.io/content/blogs/2024-12-24_how-to-start-blogging-with-hugo.md

 draft: false
 ---

 This is my first blog post, ever.
-And because I've built this website by using [Hugo](https://gohugo.io/), why not starting this journey of self-learning by a blog post on how to start with amazing framework?
+And because I've built this website by using [Hugo](https://gohugo.io/), why not starting this journey of self-learning by a blog post on how to start with this amazing framework?

 **Note**: _The following how-to has been tested on a Windows (10) operating system only._